Family Floer SYZ conjecture for $A_n$ singularity: Quantum correction and T-duality construction

 The moduli space represented in (\ref{moduli_space_family}) is typically characterized by a high degree of singularity, necessitating the selection of perturbations to define virtual counts (refer to \cite{FOOODiskOne, FOOODiskTwo, FOOOKuBook}).
 A formidable question arises regarding whether the transition map $\Phi$ might be heavily dependent on these various choices.
 However, it is crucial to note that the cocycle conditions required for local-to-global analytic gluing pertain to `equality' rather than `isomorphism'.
 It is worth emphasizing that automorphism groups are studied intensively in mathematics, as they explicitly delineate the difference between isomorphisms and equality.
 We are not willing to say that every automorphism of a mathematical structure is really just the identity map, since under such a perspective the automorphism group would evaporate.
 In our situation, let $V$ be an open subset in $\mathbb R^n$, the automorphism group of $\trop^{-1}(V)$ in the category of analytic spaces is indeed very huge.
 For instance, for any arbitrary positive real numbers $\epsilon_1,\dots, \epsilon_n$ and polynomials $f_1,\dots, f_n$ whose coefficients have sufficiently positive valuations, the assignment $y_k\mapsto y_k(1+T^{\epsilon_k} f_k)$ is an automorphism on $\trop^{-1}(V)$.
 This shows the difficulty and complexity of the problem.

 Fortunately, the issue of choice-dependence is effectively addressed in \cite{Yuan_I_FamilyFloer} through the skillful integration of various concepts.
 The solution can be broadly divided into two primary aspects.
-Firstly, we take advantage of homological perturbation, which can be geometrically visualized as the holomorphic pearly trees (cf. \cite{Sheridan15}).
+Firstly, we take advantage of homological perturbation.
 Among other reasons for adopting this approach, a crucial requirement lies in the fact that the relevant $A_\infty$ structures must be defined over certain finite-dimensional spaces in order to significantly reduce the severity of choice-dependence.
 Secondly, it is essential to focus not on individual virtual count but on the entirety of all the virtual counts (cf. Figure \ref{figure_hp_maslov_0}), consolidating the data as a comprehensive whole so as to produce such $A_\infty$ structures.
 In our specific situation, the ambiguity arising from different choices is mitigated and absorbed by certain homotopy relations among the $A_\infty$ homomorphisms.
 Accordingly, it suffices to demonstrate that the non-archimedean analytic map $\Phi$ only relies on this kind of homotopy class of such an $A_\infty$ homomorphism.
 Notably, this implies that the aforementioned $\Phi$ is unique.